philmikejones/philmikejones_me/content/post/2016-07-21-install-ubuntu-xenial-on-macbook-air.md

 There are essentially three stages to the installation:

-1. Download the necessary software and create a bootable USB
+1. Download the necessary software
 1. Install rEFInd
 1. Install Ubuntu
 1. (optional) Tweak your Ubuntu installation